Skip to main content

 WebSocket Options

-Configure authentication, sub-protocols, and payload limits:
+Configure authentication, sub-protocols, and payload limits with the options parameter:

 Feature: Authenticated WebSocket